 First, we check to see that you are still a member.
 And we make sure the service is considered medically necessary for your condition.
-We also make sure the service and place requested to perform the service are cost effective.
-Our decisions are based entirely on appropriateness of care and service and the existence of coverage, using nationally recognized guidelines and resources.
+We also make sure the service, and the place requested to perform the service are cost effective.
 We may suggest a different treatment or place of service that is just as effective but costs less.

-We also look to see if you qualify for one of our care management programs.
+We also look to see if you qualify for one of our case management programs.
 If so, one of our nurses may contact you.

 Precertification does not verify whether you have reached any plan dollar limits or visit maximums for the service requested.

 So, even if you get approval, the service may not be covered.